-- Ensure that all staff responsible for directly recruiting workers are trained to be aware of issues around third party labour exploitation and signs to look for and have signed the ‘Recruiter Compliance Principles’
+- Ensure that all staff responsible for directly recruiting workers are trained to be aware of issues around third-party labour exploitation and signs to look for and have signed the ‘Recruiter Compliance Principles’ document.

 - Ensure that labour sourcing, recruitment and worker placement processes are under the control of trusted and competent staff members.

 - Ensure that employees do have the ability to freely chose employment and that no forced or bonded labour is permitted.

 - Payment of wages and benefits to workers and employees will meet or exceed the minimum national requirement

 - Workers and employees have the ability to work in an environment free of physical, psychological or verbal abuse or the threat of abuse.

 - Adoption of a proactive approach to reporting suspicions of hidden worker exploitation to the Gangmasters Licensing Authority, police or relevant authorities.